Rafiuth/AnvilPacker/README.md

 # AnvilPacker

-AnvilPacker is a tool to compresss Minecraft worlds for long term storage.
-It is currently capable of producing 3x to 70x smaller files, at good speed.
+AnvilPacker is a tool for compressing Minecraft worlds for long term storage.
+It is currently capable of producing files that are 3 to 70 times smaller, at good speed.

 # Features
 - Supports versions Java Edition `1.2.1` up to `1.17.1` (except 1.17+ worlds with increased height)
 - Lossless and lossy-ish compression
-- As fast as LZMA2 at the maximum level
+- As fast as LZMA2 on the maximum level

 # Benchmarks